vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 somewhat heightened state.
 She measured my blood pressure and also had me put my finger in the pulse oximeter.
 The measurement came to 154/83, with a heart rate measurement of 82 (I saw 69 on the monitor, but 82 is what was entered on my chart).
-This seemd to be very high, so we did another measurement with me laying back a little bit, after the initial excitement of moving and talking had subsided.
+My respiration was measured as 18 breaths per minute.
+All of these seem much higher than my steady state, with my BP particularly high, so we did another measurement with me laying back a little bit, after the initial excitement of moving and talking had subsided.
 With this second reading, we got 122/84, which is still a little high, but more believable.

 Some of the information I gave her: